 A grassy terrace runs from the site of the original old house terminating in a 'ha ha'

-Near the 'Ha ha' steps lead down to the ice house.
-Were ice was transported from as far afield as the Arctic in the Summer months while being obtained locally in the winter months.
+Near the 'ha ha' steps lead down to the ice house where ice was transported from as far afield as the Arctic in the Summer months while being obtained locally in the winter months.

 Bowling Green & Tennis Court

 The bowling green and tennis court were located near to Gnoll House.
 Now redundant these features are still visible to the trained eye.
 The bowling green was unique in that it was circular.